 Novel studies are an essential part of any elementary classroom curriculum.
 Here I will share my favorite novel study activities for any book.
-Students gain so much from a novel study though analysing characters, developing ready comprehension skills, story structure, vocabulary work and so much more.
+Students gain so much from a novel study though analyzing characters, developing ready comprehension skills, story structure, vocabulary work and so much more.
 Novel study activities can include whole class activities, independent work, group work and guided reading.
-Fun activities engage students really help them to get the most out of the novel study.
-Here are my top activities for your elementary classroom, novel study your students will be sure to love!
+The best part is novel units are fun activities, they engage students and really help them to get the most out of the novel study.
+Here are my top activities for your elementary classroom novel study your students will be sure to love!

 Draw a map

 Have students draw a map of the story setting.
 This may be a real place or an imaginary setting.
 Students could draw on the locations in the setting.
 This could be characters’ houses or buildings in the area such as a shop or school.
 Maybe there is a forest or beach?
 Any journey the characters may make could also be plotted onto the map.
 Through drawing the story setting, the location really comes to life.
 Students are able to make connections between the various locations and it rally brings the action to life and enables students to visualize how the different parts of the story link together.
 If your story is an older story or an adventure story, I love staining the map with tea or coffee and crumpling it up and tearing the edges to give it that authentic distressed look, which kids love!

 Create a study on the author of the book.
 Some questions to consider could be place and date of birth, interesting facts about them, i.e. did they do any other jobs prior to being an author?
 What other books have they written?
 This may inspire a student to read more of their books if they enjoyed the novel study.
 Do they have any collaborations with illustrators such as Roald Dahl and Quentin Blake.
 What inspired their stories?
 One great activity that my students absolutely loved was to write to an author.
 When I have done this with my class, some of the authors did write back, which my students absolutely loved!